dotStryhn/ARMDeployments/Office365.DNS.Deployment/README.md

 #### dnsZone

 Name of the dnsZone to deploy with DNS Records, for an Office 365.
-If used against and existing DNS Zone in Azure, it will add the Record.
+If used against an existing DNS Zone in Azure, it will add the Record.

 ## Example on Deployments from PowerShell using this Template